Top 5 Diamond Testers to Make Sure Your Diamonds are Real!đź’Ž

 You should be ready to spend on a range of price tags when looking for diamond testers, from affordable to slightly more taxing on the wallet.
 On average, the price of the diamond testers range between $15-$450.
 Higher-end testers range between $500-$1,200.

-What should you look for in a diamond tester?
+What you should look for in a diamond tester

 Before we dive into which diamond tester you should pick, you’ll need to consider a few things.
 In this way, you’ll rest assured that you invested in the right one for your needs.